Sheriff's sergeant killed in California bar shooting "died a hero"

 Breaking News Emails

+He exchanged gunfire amid the chaos, authorities said, and was struck multiple times before another officer dragged him away from the line of fire.
+He later died at the hospital.

-Helus, who had a wife and son, was hailed for his bravery by Sheriff Geoff Dean, noting how he raced toward the danger within three minutes of the first reports of gunfire.
+Sheriff Geoff Dean choked back tears during an early-morning news conference, noting how Helus — who had a wife and son — risked his life when he arrived within three minutes of the first reports of gunfire.

+Eleven others inside were killed, but officials feared the death toll could have been higher if Helus hadn't intervened.
+The gunman is believed to have killed himself inside the venue, Dean said.

-"He gave his all, and tonight, as I told his wife, he died a hero," Dean said, choking back tears at a news conference.
+Helus "gave his all, and tonight, as I told his wife, he died a hero," Dean said.
 "He went in to save lives, to save people."

 Dean added that he would often work out with Helus at the gym, and he was about a year away from retirement.

 Police received reports at about 11:20 p.m.
 PT (2:20 a.m.
-ET) for a shooting at the Borderline, a country western bar that was hosting a college night open to people 18 and older.
+ET Thursday) for a shooting at the Borderline, a country western bar packed with patrons during a college night for people 18 and older.

-"He didn't say anything, at least not that we could hear," Estron said.
+"He didn't say anything, at least not that we could hear," Wennerstrom said.
 "Everyone was just trying to get out."

 Others described hearing a volley of shots, then seeing bodies on the ground.
 About 10 to 12 people were also injured, police said.

+As reports of the shooting came through, Helus was on the phone with his wife.
+He told her he had to handle a call and said he loved her, according to Dean.

+He arrived at the Borderline, located about 40 miles west of Los Angeles, along with another officer with the California Highway Patrol.

-Helus and another officer with the California Highway Patrol arrived at the scene.
-Helus — trained to enter a building when there is a report of an active shooter — went inside the bar and was met with gunfire.
-Helus was struck multiple times, Dean said.
+Helus — trained to enter a building when there is a report of an active shooter — went inside, and was met with gunfire.
+He exchanged bullets with the shooter, Dean said.

-The other officer who had been securing the perimeter helped to drag Helus "out of the line of fire," Dean said, but he later died at the hospital.

 "He was willing to sacrifice his life for the sake of others," Dean said on "Today."
 "He ran into danger — he didn't walk."

 Helus, 54, had a firearms training business in Ventura County, offering instruction on how to use and maintain various types of guns and the laws for carrying in California.
-On his website, Helus said he teaches in the Ventura County Sheriff's Office and was on the SWAT team.
+On his website, Helus said he teaches in the Ventura County Sheriff's Office, which he joined in 1989.

 His personal Facebook page includes photos of him fishing and enjoying the outdoors along the San Joaquin River.

-The gunman in Wednesday's mass shooting was not immediately identified, but he was found dead at the scene.
-Law enforcement sources said it's believed that he shot himself, but Dean said the investigation continues.
+The gunman in Wednesday's mass shooting was named Marine veteran Ian Long, 28, Dean said.
+Several law enforcement officials had earlier said he was 29.

+Dean said officers found Long dead at the scene.
+He was armed with a Glock 21 handgun with an extended magazine.

-The gunman was not carrying any form of identification, he added, and his fingerprints have to be run through databases.
+Long had not been carrying any form of identification, and his fingerprints had to be run through databases, Dean said.

+About 150 to 200 people may have been inside the bar during the rampage, and hours after the shooting, families and friends were waiting anxiously nearby for word about their loved ones.

-"This is, by far, the most horrific thing I've seen in my 41 years," Dean said.
+"This is, by far, the most horrific thing I've seen in my 41 years," said Dean, who had already planned to retire from the department Friday.